In case you haven't noticed all the #wanderlust photos populating your Instagram feed, the summer travel season is here!

 We Cut Back on ‘Fun’ Spending to Help Pay for a Trip

-Pro Tip: If you'd rather not give up your social life, brown bag your lunch three times a week instead of eating out, and you could save an average of $143 per month.
+Pro Tip: If you'd rather not give up your social life, brown bag your lunch three times a week instead of eating out.
+Those $12 salads add up.

-Avoid common budget-zappers that sneak in with the summer heat: Refill your own water bottle to save yourself the markup (2,000 times!) for store-bought H20; trade pricey sunscreens for budget-friendly ones just as good; and freeze your gym membership to save hundreds while you get your sweat on al fresco.
+Avoid common budget-zappers that sneak in during summer: Refill your own water bottle to save yourself the markup (2,000 times!) for store-bought H20; trade pricey sunscreens for budget-friendly ones just as good; and freeze your gym membership to save hundreds while you get your sweat on al fresco.

 Finally, find quick ways to boost your income.
-Tap existing skills to earn money through a side gig (you might not even have to leave the couch).
+Tap existing skills to earn money through a side gig.
 If you're able to, rent out your space while you're away.
 "It's worth looking into Airbnb or VRBO to put your current place up for rent, since it'll be empty while you're on vacation," Shapiro says.
-Doing so can help recoup a few hundred bucks without even lifting a finger.
+Doing so can help recoup a few hundred bucks with minimal effort required.

 We Prioritize Travel Over Retirement